iamannieluv2288/SAFE-ANCHOR-ANALYSIS-PROJECT/README.md

 •	To support data-informed interventions for victim protection and recovery.

  Analytical Approach:

 1. Data Collection: Data was gathered from verified expert case reports, communication logs, and institutional records.

 2. Data Cleaning: Performed using excel and power query to handle duplicates, missing data, and formatting inconsistencies.

 3. Feature Engineering: Created analytical fields such as Risk Score, Severity Level, and Case Duration to enhance interpretability.

 4. Exploratory Data Analysis (EDA): Conducted to uncover relationships among variables and identify significant abuse trends.

 5. Visualization & Reporting: Insights were summarized into interactive visuals and reports to support social welfare decision-making.

- Tools & Technologies
+ Tools & Technologies:

 •	Power BI: Visualization and reporting

 •	Excel: Data aggregation and cross-verification

  Key Insights:
 1. Abuse Type Distribution:
 •	The most common forms of abuse were Child Abuse (15) and Financial Abuse (11).

 •	Other reported cases included Domestic Violence (9), Emotional Abuse (8), and Sexual Abuse (7).

 •	These figures highlight child and financial abuse as priority areas for intervention.

-3. Expert Engagement:
+2. Expert Engagement:
 •	Social Workers (18) handled the majority of cases, followed by Trauma Counselors (11) and Clinical Psychologists (8).

 •	This shows the critical frontline role social workers play in managing abuse cases.

-4. Regional Analysis:
+3. Regional Analysis:
 •	The North Central region (23 cases) recorded the highest number of cases.

 •	Lower numbers in other regions may indicate limited awareness, underreporting, or fewer response resources.

-5. Gender Breakdown:
+4. Gender Breakdown:
 •	The project found 26 female and 24 male victims, reflecting that abuse affects both genders almost equally.

-6. Severity Level:
+5. Severity Level:
 •	High-severity cases (16) dominated the dataset, followed by Low (14), Moderate (11), and Critical (9).

 •	This shows that most victims faced serious or prolonged abuse, requiring sustained intervention.

-7. Offender Patterns:
+6. Offender Patterns:
 •	The Spouse (20) category was the most frequent offender, followed by Unknown Individuals (9) and Parents (6).

 •	Domestic and intimate partner abuse remain the most common, underscoring the need for household-level prevention strategies.

-8. Case Duration and Outcome:
+7. Case Duration and Outcome:
 •	Case durations ranged between 140 and 312 days, with many marked as Ongoing Counseling, Pending Review, or Closed.

 •	This suggests that abuse-related recovery and resolution are long-term processes that need continuous support.

-9. Demographic Overview:
+8. Demographic Overview:
 •	Youngest victim: 6 years
 •	Oldest victim: 65 years
 •	Total victims: 50
 •	Risk Score range: 13 (minimum) to 74 (maximum)

-Observations
+Observations:

 1. High Prevalence of Child and Financial Abuse:
 These two categories accounted for the largest share of reported cases, emphasizing the need for focused child protection and financial empowerment programs.
 2. Social Workers Are the Primary Responders: